Full-field mapping of spatially varying polarization entanglement generated from spontaneous parametric down-conversion: Experimental setup

 The imaging sensor in Tpx3Cam comprises a $256\times256$ pixel array with a pixel pitch of 55 $\mu$m.
 The pixels in Tpx3Cam are data-driven and individually trigger the registration of photon incidence events when the signal amplitude exceeds a predefined threshold.
-The camera can be single photon sensitive with the addition of an image intensifier (Photonis Cricket) and have a single photon temporal resolution of 2 ns \cite{Nomerotski2023joi}.
+The camera can be single-photon sensitive with the addition of an image intensifier (Photonis Cricket) and has a single photon temporal resolution of 2 ns \cite{Nomerotski2023joi}.
 Time-stamping for individual photons can potentially allow for more versatility in data acquisition and analysis compared to frame-based imaging devices.
 During data acquisition, each incident photon could hit a cluster of pixels due to being amplified by the intensifier.
 To correct this, we apply a centroiding algorithm that identifies the amplitude-weighed center in each cluster as the true pixel coordinate.
 We use the time stamp of each centroided pixel as a reference to correct the time walk within the cluster.
 After centroiding and time walk correction, we apply a two-pointer technique to the sorted time stamps of signal and idler photons and identify events detected within a 10-ns time window as photon coincidences \cite{ianzano2020SciRep}.
-Although the time walk correction algorithm can reduce the temporal resolution to 8 ns \cite{Vidyapin2023SciRep, Zhang2020PRA}, it should not significantly affect the efficiency of the subsequent coincidence counting with our choice of longer time window.
-As a result, we obtain an average coincidence rate of approximately 2.7 Hz between two spatially correlated $3\times3$-pixel regions, which have similar sizes with the correlation widths measured at the Tpx3Cam sensor plane (see supplemental document for details), and an overall coincidence rate of 3200 Hz between the full signal and idler fields.
+Although the time walk correction algorithm can reduce the temporal resolution to 8 ns \cite{Vidyapin2023SciRep, Zhang2020PRA}, it should not significantly affect the efficiency of the subsequent coincidence counting with our choice of a longer time window.
+As a result, we obtain an average coincidence rate of approximately 2.7 Hz between two spatially correlated $3\times3$-pixel regions, which have similar sizes with the correlation widths measured at the Tpx3Cam sensor plane (see Appendix~\ref{apdx1} for details).
+Throughout this paper, we refer to each $3\times3$-pixel region as a superpixel.
+Moreover, we observe an overall coincidence rate of 3200 Hz between the full signal and idler fields.
 We note that although the experimentally measured coincidence rate is limited by the $8\%$ overall photon detection efficiency of the Tpx3Cam system \cite{Vidyapin2023SciRep}, our choice of 1-minute data acquisition time has allowed us to obtain enough counts for the relevant results to be statistically valid.